lanes100/twitch-tts-reader/README.md

 - EADDRINUSE on port 5173 during auth: the script tries to terminate listeners automatically; otherwise change `TWITCH_REDIRECT_URL` and Twitch app settings to match.
 - Browser didn’t open: copy the URL printed in the console and open it manually.
 - TTS errors: run the voice validator to confirm a voice ID is accepted by the endpoint.
+- Helix 401/403 for redemptions: ensure the token used for Helix has `channel:read:redemptions`.
+Re-run auth to grant new scopes, or set `TWITCH_BROADCASTER_OAUTH` with a broadcaster token.
 - Audio output: ensure system audio isn’t blocked/muted.
 Playback uses `node-wav-player` with `ffmpeg-static` conversion.

 ## Project Notes